bottbott/cs/docs/333/Networking/Data Link Layer/bridges.md

 addresses will eventually cause the forwarding table to lose its existing entries, and the spoofed destination addresses will mean the frame will need to be broadcasted to all of the segments.

+### Eavesdropping
+If you are on the same segment as the host you wish to eavedrop on, then you only need to set your device to promiscuous mode to receive any traffic, and if you want to see traffic from other segments, then you can also do a similar attack to the above to flush the forwarding table.

+### Impersonation
+You can change your MAC address to pretend to be a different host.